Sportswashing derby: Chelsea-Newcastle bound by murky owners

 On the eve of this game against Chelsea — dubbed a “sportswashing derby” — Bin Salman’s regime carried out the largest known mass execution in the autocratic kingdom’s modern history by killing 81 people convicted of crimes ranging from murder to membership in a militant group.

-The Newcastle fans were unmoved and still waving Saudi flags in the away end in west London.
+The Newcastle fans were unmoved and still waving Saudi flags in the Shed End in west London.

 “I’ll stick to football,” Newcastle manager Eddie Howe said when asked about the country bankrolling his club launching the mass executions.